-- In 1612 Galileo (and many others) observed sunspots, dark patches on the surface of the Sun. - Those "blemishes" on the Sun refuted the basic principles of Aristotelian doctrine of an unchanging perfect nature of the heavenly objects. - Furthermore, Galileo observed motion of the sunspots indicating that the Sun was rotating. - This made it less strange that the Earth might rotate on an axis too, as required in the Copernican model. - Christopher Scheiner, an astronomer and a priest who supported the geocentrism, also observed sunspots. - He claimed the spots must be tiny undiscovered planets circling close to the Sun, which would occasionally pass in front of its disk. - Galileo showered that it was wrong, since spots were not permanent and their shape changed.
+- In 1612 Galileo (and many others) observed sunspots, dark patches on the surface of the Sun. - Those "blemishes" on the Sun refuted the basic principles of Aristotelian doctrine of an unchanging perfect nature of the heavenly objects. - Furthermore, Galileo observed motion of the sunspots indicating that the Sun was rotating. - This made it less strange that the Earth might rotate on an axis too, as required in the Copernican model. - Christopher Scheiner, an astronomer and a priest who supported the geo-centrism, also observed sunspots. - But he refused to believe those were spots on the Sun.
+Instead he claimed they must be tiny undiscovered planets circling close to the Sun, which would occasionally pass in front of its disk. - Galileo showered that it was wrong, since spots were not permanent and their shape changed.